Stop babysitting deals

 founder-dependent.

-- Ad hoc marketing and sales activities
+- Ad hoc sales and marketing activities

 - CRM data is hard to trust